ngsxfem/ngsxfem/INSTALLATION.md

 make install
 ```

-If `NGSolve` was built as a submodule, then after pulling the latest `ngsxfem` sources, also update NGSolve by calling `git submodule update --init` in the `src-xfem` directory.
+If `NGSolve` was built as a submodule, then after pulling the latest `ngsxfem` sources, also update `NGSolve` by calling `git submodule update --init` in the `src-xfem` directory.

-### MacOS

-#### 1. Prerequisites
-There are no additional dependencies compared to building `NGSolve` from sources, see [www.ngsolve.org](https://ngsolve.org/docu/latest/install/installmacnative.html).
+### Installation steps on MacOs

+#### 0. Building prerequisites on MacOs
 To build on MacOS you require the Xcode Command Line Tools.
 These can be installed by calling `xcode-select --install` from within a terminal.
 Furthermore, CMake must be downloaded and installed.
 This can be done via [CMake website](https://cmake.org).
 To use cmake from a terminal, make sure to install the command line tools: Open CMake, in the \"Tools\" menu click on \"How to Install For Command Line Use\" and follow one of the suggested options.

-We recommend that you install `NGSolve`, rather than building both together.
-This can either be done [from source](https://ngsolve.org/docu/latest/install/installmacnative.html) or by installing the latest [pre-built dmg](https://ngsolve.org/downloads).
-Make sure that all environment variables have been [set correctly](https://ngsolve.org/docu/latest/install/gettingstarted.html#mac-os-x).

-#### 2. Building `ngsxfem` with pre-installed `NGSolve`
+#### 1. Building `ngsxfem` with pre-installed `NGSolve`

-The only difference compared to linux is that CMake needs to be given the location of the NGSolve cmake configuration.
+The only difference compared to Linux is that CMake needs to be given the location of the `NGSolve` cmake configuration.
 This is done by giving the additional flag `-DNGSolve_DIR=INSTLOCATION/Contents/Resources/CMake`.
-If you have installed NGSolve using the dmg file, then `INSTLOCATION` is `/Applications/Netgen.app`.
-Once NGSolve is successfully installed, then `ngsxfem` can be build using the following steps:
+If you have installed `NGSolve` using the dmg file, then `INSTLOCATION` is `/Applications/Netgen.app`.
+Once `NGSolve` is successfully installed, then `ngsxfem` can be build using the following steps:

 ``` {.shell}
 export BASEDIR=`pwd`